mattborn/gfux/README.md

 This will:
 1. Authenticate with Gmail API
-2. Fetch your most recent sent emails
+2. Fetch sent emails from the last 3 months
+3. Extract unique recipient email addresses
-3. Save them to `sent-emails.json`
+4. Save them as a comma-delimited list to `email-list.txt`